ashuio/shavee/README.md

 shavee is a simple program and a pam module to automatically decrypt and mount encrypted ZFS user home directories using Yubikey HMAC or a Simple USB drive as 2FA written in rust.

+NOTE: Shavee v1.0.0 and greater and NOT backwards compatible with Datasets created with earlier versions.

 ## Supported methods
 This program currently supports two methods for 2FA: